Corvimae/nodecg-cartographer/README.md

 `text` (string) - The text to display in the div.

+#### `image`
+One or more images.
+If multiple images are specified, they will be shown in a carousel where they fade in and out over each other.

+`src` (string or array of strings) - The URL or URLS of the images to show in the carousel.

+`resolution` (`WxH` e.g. `4x3`, optional) - The resolution of the image(s).
+If you are specifying multiple images, they should all be the same resolution.
+By default, the resolution is 1x1.

+`speed` (number, optional) - The time, in milliseconds, that an image is shown before transitioning to the next image in the carousel.
+By default, this is 5000 milliseconds.

+`transitionSpeed` (number, optional) - The time, in milliseconds, that an image takes to fade in or out.
+By default, this is 250 milliseconds.

 #### Additional schema properties

 Along with `name` and `root`, your schema may specify these optional properties: